spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/registration-to-template/shape-metric-computation/csa-pmj.rst

 Pontomedullary junction detection
 ---------------------------------

-First, we proceed to the detection of the PMJ:
+First, we proceed to the detection of the PMJ.

 .. code:: sh